 Seriously, Nauvoo is a place of some historical interest and importance.
 The settlers of interest (in this instance) arrived in 1839 when a group of Mormons – fleeing persecution in Missouri and led by Joseph Smith – purchased what was then the town of Commerce.
 Within five years, Nauvoo’s population of 12,000 rivaled Chicago as the largest city in Illinois.

 For those of you unfamiliar with Joseph Smith, he claimed to have been led by an angel to a book of two golden plates.
 He published his translation of these plates that became known as the “Book of Mormon” in 1830 after which the angel Moroni took back the plates.
-By 1831 Smith and his followers – one of who was Brigham Young – constituted a burgeoning new religion called the Church of Jesus Christ of the Latter-Day Saints.
+By 1831 Smith and his followers – one of whom was Brigham Young – constituted a burgeoning new religion called the Church of Jesus Christ of the Latter-Day Saints.
 We refer to them colloquially as Mormons.
 He led his followers west from New York to build an “American Zion” initially settling in or near Independence, Missouri where they practiced polygamy and a form of communalism.

 Mormons were frequently viewed suspiciously by non-Mormons in the communities they settled, were often ostracized, and frequently attacked.
-These actions combined to eventually force them from Missouri where they crossed the Mississippi, purchased the town of Commerce and renamed it Nauvoo.
+These actions combined to eventually force them from Missouri where they re-crossed the Mississippi, purchased the town of Commerce and renamed it Nauvoo.
 Throughout all this, some of Smith’s actions and decisions also aroused great animosity both within and without the Church.
 William Law and Robert Foster, two of Smith’s one-time followers, had indictments issued against him for polygamy and perjury.

 In time, Smith and his brother Hyrum surrendered themselves to the Illinois authorities.
 Three days after leaving Nauvoo for Carthage, a mob stormed the jail and both were killed.
 Despite Smith’s death, violence against the Mormons continued until Brigham Young led most of them west to Utah.

-There’s much more to learn about Mormon history in Nauvoo and much of the town is geared to teaching it.DSCN2352After an LDS congregation was reestablished in 1956, J. LeRoy Kimball, descended from one of the original settlers, oversaw the town’s restoration and its creation as an attraction over a quarter century beginning in the early 1960s.
+There’s much more to learn about Mormon history in Nauvoo and much of the town is geared to teaching it.After an LDS congregation was reestablished in 1956, J LeRoy Kimball, descended from one of the original settlers, oversaw the town’s restoration and its creation as an attraction over a quarter century beginning in the early 1960s.
 The temple was built (or rebuilt) in 2002 on the site of the original Nauvoo temple.
 The statue “The Prophet’s Last Ride” was unveiled in December 2003.

 While I was taking a photo of this statue in Nauvoo, which is just outside the Temple, a woman traveling with her daughter and another woman noticed the cap I’d bought at the Field of Dreams.
 She asked if I’d been there and it triggered a somewhat lengthy discussion of the site and the movie.
 (This is the first of four FOD cap related incidents – each better than the one that preceded it.)

-The Twain shall meet
+The Twain shall meet.

 From Nauvoo, I continued the journey south and west to Hannibal, Missouri famous as the hometown of one Mark Twain.
 (Mark twain, by the way, was a term used by Mississippi riverboat pilots to indicate a navigable depth of two fathoms or about 12 feet.)
 Immediately upon arriving, I checked into my B & B – the Dubach Inn where I met my hosts, Kristine and Steve.
 Within about 23 seconds I learned that Kristine is the more talkative and social of the two.
 It turns out that Steve is a baseball fan and his favorite player is Brooks Robinson.
 Having grown up watching the Hall of Fame third baseman and having met him on several occasions, I thought this might give us something to talk about.
 But it turned out to be not so much.
 Still, Steve was kind enough to walk me off in the direction of the Mark Twain Boyhood Home and Museum – my main reason for coming to Hannibal.